 Born in Leesburg, Virginia, October 6, 1870.
 Studied in the Schools of the Pennsylvania Academy of the Fine Arts, and under Bouguereau, Ferrier, and Doucet in Paris.
 Awarded First Toppan Prize Pennsylvania Academy, and European Scholarship.
-Medal Atlanta Exposition, 1895; Honorable Mention, Exposition Universelle, Paris, 1900; Medals, Pan-American Exposition, Buffalo, 1901; Corcoran Prize, Society of Washington Artists, 1903.
-Gold Medal, Art Club of Philadelphia, 1907; First Prize, Washington Water Color Club, 1908; Silver Medal, International Exposition, Buenos Aires.
-1010.
-Awarded Gold Medal, Panama-Pacific International Exposition, San Francisco, 1915.
-Member of the Jury of Selection, for the Pan-American Exposition, Buffalo; Member of the New York Water Color Club, and the Philadelphia Water Color Club.
-Member of the Jury of Selection of the United States Section, Department of Art and of International Jury of Awards, Universal Exposition, St. Louis, 1904; Member of the Municipal Art Jury of Philadelphia.
-Member, Advisory Committee for Pennsylvania and the Southern States, and of the Jury of Selection for the Panama-Pacific International Exposition, San Francisco, 1915; Associate of the National Academy of Design.
+Medal Atlanta Exposition, 1895; Honorable Mention, Exposition Universelle, Paris 1900; Medals, Pan-American Exposition, Buffalo, 1901; Corcoran Prize, Society of Washington Artists, 1903 Gold Medal, Art Club of Philadelphia, 1907; First Prize, Washington Water Color Club, 1908; Silver Medal, International Exposition, Buenos Aires, 1910.
+Member of the Jury of Selection, for the Pan-American Exposition, Buffalo; Member of the New York Water Color Club; the Philadelphia Water Color Club, and The Art Club of Philadelphia.
+Member of the Jury of Selection of the United States Section, Department of Art and of International Jury of Awards, Universal Exposition, St. Louis, 1904; Member of the Municipal Art Jury of Philadelphia; Associate of the National Academy of Design.
 Instructor in Drawing and Painting.